 What is the base?

-The business and marketing base is having absolute trust in the data allowing different teams to answer business questions and generate insights from the data available.
+The business and marketing base is having absolute trust in the set-up of tech allowing a high level of quality to answer business questions and generate insights from the data available.

 The base is about having quality data and long data over an extended period i.e., minimum 5 years.
 The data should be able to provide trends and depth of data points across multiple data sources.